How To Re-Engineer Your About Page For More Sales

 Say it loud, say it proud.
 Or to put it another way – ‘it’s showtime!’
 But be careful – if you overdo it your audience might bite you in the ass!

-If you’ve already got a company culture kind of thing happening, you should also weave it into your copy.
+If you’ve already got a company culture thing happening, you should also weave it into your copy.

 If you have qualifications mention them, but don’t kid yourself that it’s going to overly impress customers.
 You have to move beyond the standard About page content and really involve your customer in the story you’re telling.